ubivis-ch/docker-dovecot/README.md

 Dovecot image based on Alpine Linux.

-It is opiniated in the sense, that currently "only" supports IMAP (STARTSSL), LMTP (used by SMTP servers as the "MTA" for local delivery), Sieve and LDAP authentication.
+It is opiniated in the sense, that it currently "only" supports IMAP (STARTSSL), LMTP (used by SMTP servers as the "MTA" for local delivery), Sieve and LDAP authentication.

 Run